Single-shotMeasurementOfPhotodetectors/Photodetector_project/README.md

-# Photodetector_project
+# Measurement of Photodetector -- Operational Codes
-This repository includes sample pixel data and operational codes for the Paper submission "Verifiable single-shot measurement of photon detectors".
+This repository contains the sample pixel data and operational codes for the paper submission titled "Verifiable Single-Shot Measurement of Photon Detectors".

-## Data pre-processing and sample pixel data
+## Data Pre-processing and Sample Pixel Data
-We provide the code to pre-process the collected data using pixel 1 as an illustrative example.
-Relavant documents can be found in the folder "data_preprocessing".
+We offer code for pre-processing the collected data, using pixel 1 as an illustrative example.
+Relevant documents can be found in the folder `data_preprocessing`.

+### Data for Training and Testing
-Collected data for both training (estimation process) and testing (Viterbi detection process) are under the folder "data_preprocessing/raw_data_for_alignment".
+Both training (estimation process) and testing (Viterbi detection process) data are located in the folder `data_preprocessing/raw_data_for_alignment`.
+The files in this folder include:
-Files include the following:
-1. Dark current measurements: to estimate the system offset
-2. Photodetector output corresponding to designed input pattern: to extract estimates of all parameters
-3. A designed input pattern to the photodetector: support the estimation process
-4. Photodetector output corresponding to random inputs: to test the extracted parameter estimates
-5. Group truth of the random inputs: to help evaluate the detect results

-## Data pre-processing code
-We provide code to perform the data pre-processing

-## Main operational code
-We provide following codes for different purposes:
-1. Estimation code: extract parameter estimations
-2. Reconstruction code: sythesize outputs of a detector based on the parameter estimates
-3. Detection code: do the sequence detection based on the extracted parameters
+1. **training_input.csv**: a 420-bit binary sequence, repeated to generate training outputs.
+2. **training_output_sample_pix1.mat**: collected sample-level outputs used for parameter estimation.
+Each input bit corresponds to 8 sample-level outputs due to an oversampling ratio of 8.
+3. **test_input_secX.csv**: ground truth for testing, composed of three sections of random binary input sequences used to generate test outputs.
+Zeros are added before the random bits to facilitate smooth data alignment, and they will be removed during testing.
+4. **test_output_sample_pix1.mat**: collected sample-level outputs used for sequence detection.
+Each input bit corresponds to 4 sample-level outputs due to an oversampling ratio of 4.

+### Data Pre-processing Code

+Run ``data_alignment.py`` to align the input bits and output samples based on correlation and manual checks.
+Plots indicating the alignment will be generated, and the aligned data will be saved to the folder `data_processed`.

+Saved files include:

+1. **bit_input_training_secX.csv**: Aligned input bits for parameter estimation, consisting of 8 sections.
+In each section, the first input bit is aligned to the first 8 output samples in the corresponding sample-level outputs.
+2. **sample_output_training_secX.csv**: Aligned output samples for parameter estimation, consisting of 8 sections.
+3. **bit_input_test_secX.csv**: Aligned input bits for sequence detection, consisting of 3 sections.
+In each section, the first input bit is aligned to the first 4 output samples in the corresponding sample-level outputs.
+4. **sample_output_test_secX.csv**: Aligned output samples for sequence detection, consisting of 3 sections.
+5. **bit_input_without_pilot_test_secX.csv**: Input bits for detection after removal of padded zeros from **bit_input_test_secX.csv**.
+6. **sample_output_without_pilot_test_secX.csv**: Output samples for detection after removal of outputs associated with padded zeros from **sample_output_test_secX.csv**.

+Additionally, we include **bit_input_test_secX.csv** and **sample_output_test_secX.csv**, which can also be used in the detection process.
+Including padded zero sections in these files facilitates a simpler detection process compared to the method presented in the paper.